triton-inference-server/model_analyzer/docs/config.md

 # List of composing models for BLS models
 bls_composing_models: <comma-delimited-string-list>

+# List of composing models that should be profiled using CPU instances only
+cpu_only_composing_models: <comma-delimited-string-list>

 # Full path to directory to which to read and write checkpoints and profile data
 [ checkpoint_directory: <string> | default: './checkpoints' ]